You want to buy real estate?

 Complaints/exemption from liability:

 According to the law, the buyer must immediately check the object of purchase and report any defects discovered right away.
 Defects discovered at a later date must also be reported to the seller immediately.
-You only have time with complaints relating to defects that were maliciously concealed from the buyer.
 If the buyer does not report defects in good time, they lose their claim to warranty.

 Oftentimes, the duty of legal warranty and warranty of quality is waived in part or in full.
 Then the buyer can no longer claim any defects.
 This has far-reaching consequences, which is why the notary must ensure that this provision has been understood by the buyer.

-An easement is, for example, the right of the neighbor to also use the access road of a property.
+An easement is, for example, the right of the neighbor or yourself to also use the access road of a property.
 Such encumbrances can also lead to construction constraints.

 A special warranty can be agreed so that no contaminated sites or contamination exist or such an issue is excluded entirely.